lowizdev/N-GenerationsLaterGame/README.md

 This version of the game is completely free!
 Enjoy it!
 Also, the game resources are available to you in the src/ folder.
 The sprites and original pixel arts are included.

 The sfx used in this game is available publicly.
-All the rights to it's respective owners.
+All the rights to its respective owners.

 ---